 - where the care would take place – at your house, the other family’s house or a combination of the two

 Some parents find that employing a nanny is a more flexible arrangement than formal child care.
 Children can be cared for in their own home.
-It can also be economical if you have more than one child.
+It can also save you money if you have more than one child.

 Choosing a nanny

-When choosing a nanny, you might want to consider the following issues.
+When choosing a nanny, you might want to think about the following issues.

-Rapport with children: how does the nanny interact with your child?
 Many agencies provide a nanny on a trial basis first.
-This allows you to assess how the nanny gets on with your children before you make long-term employment arrangements.
+This allows you to see how the nanny gets on with your children before you make long-term employment arrangements.

 Employing a nanny